Filter by Category:

 PK-1 Developmental Writing Stages

 Assessment & Feedback

-Pinterest allows users to create and share virtual bulletin boards.
+Pinterest, one of the newest social media sites, allows users to create and share virtual bulletin boards.
 And it’s become hugely popular with teachers because it’s so visual.
 Rather than spending hours scouring the Internet for websites that have lesson ideas or classroom organizational strategies explained in long-winded paragraphs, you can see a stream of never-ending photographs, read teachers’ short captions, and access related resources all in just minutes.
 For many, pinboards are quickly replacing their previous habit of bookmarking websites.